Buildings are listed when they are considered to be of special architectural or historic interest.

-Within Wrexham County Borough there are over 1040 listed buildings ranging from castles, country houses, cottages, shops, farm buildings, bridges, churches, industrial buildings, memorials, milestones, gravestones and many other buildings and structures.
+There are currently over 1,040 listed buildings in Wrexham County Borough.
+These include castles, country houses, cottages, shops, farm buildings, bridges, churches, industrial buildings, memorials, milestones, gravestones and more.

-Search for listed buildings in Wrexham Country Borough using:
+You can search for listed buildings in Wrexham Country Borough on the following websites:

 How are buildings listed?

-In considering whether to list a building, the Welsh Government is advised by Cadw: Welsh Historic Monuments.
-Anyone can recommend a building to be listed.
-New provisions under the Historic Environment (Wales) Act 2016 ensures that owners will be formally consulted when a building or structure is being considered for listing, making the designation process more open and easily understood.
+Provisions under the Historic Environment (Wales) Act 2016 ensure that owners will be formally consulted when a building or structure is being considered for listing.
 Buildings and structures being considered for listing will receive interim protection intended to safeguard historic assets from damage or destruction during the consultation period.
-An owner or occupier will now also be able to request a review of a new designation decision in line with the provisions set out in the Act (external link).

-Once a building or structure is listed it is protected by national legislation.
-This protection is afforded to the building in its entirety and both the interior (including fixtures) and exterior of the building are protected, regardless of the grade.
+This protection is afforded to the building in its entirety and both the interior (including fixtures) and exterior of the building are protected, regardless of the grade or reason for listing.

 Any object or structure fixed to a listed building is also protected and this can include extensions (including modern additions), walls, porches and outbuildings.